pvillela/rust-thread-local-collect/src/lib.md

 # thread_local_collect

 This library supports the **_collection_** and **_aggregation_** of thread-local data across threads.
 It provides several modules, each of which accomplishes the aforementioned task in a different way.
 See [below](#comparative-overview-of-modules) for a comparison of the various modules.
-For most use cases, the [`tlm::probed`] module would be a good choice.
+For most use cases, either the [`tlm::probed`] module or the [`tlcr::probed`] would be a good choice -- the former is a little more flexible, the latter has a little better ergonomics .

 An aggregation operation is applied to the collected thread-local values and the resulting accumulated value is made available to the library's caller.
 This library contains multiple modules, with varying features and constraints, grouped as sub-modules of two top-level modules: [`tlm`] and [`tlcr`].